jojo157/Delightful-Penguins/README.md

 - Surface duo
 - Nest Hub & Max

-Based on the user experience, I changed the footer to display diferrently on small and larger devices.On mobile devices the social links are displayed on the left with the copy right text condensed.
-On larger devices the social links are spread across the available space and the copyright text is centered and contains more words.
+Based on the user experience, I changed the footer to display differently on small and larger devices.On mobile devices the social links are displayed on the left with the copy right text condensed.
+On larger devices the social links are spread across the available space and the copyright text is centred and contains more words.

 ![Mobile Footer](media/readme/mobilefooter.png)
 ![Larger Device Footer](media/readme/ipadfooter.png)

 I added media queries to ensure the user experience is maintained with rotated devices.
-Additionally, displays were altered to improve the appreance on different devices.
-The main changes were to resize forms on larger screens, improve spacing between elements.
+Additionally, displays were altered to improve the appearance on different devices.
+The main changes were to resize forms on larger screens and improve spacing between elements.

 #### Different Browsers